-The items in the Authority's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are set out in the following table:
+The items in the Authority's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are set out in the following table:

 Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment A process of revaluation is undertaken as set out in the accounting policies.
-Revaluations of non-current assets are provided by professional valuers.
+Revaluations of council dwellings, other land and buildings and investment properties are provided by professional valuers.
 However, the revaluation process cannot take account of detailed up to date information for every building revalued, given the large size, and diverse nature and age, of the building stock, and the relatively small level of resources which can be allocated for this function.
 Often assumptions are made, and industry index values are applied, to arrive at an appropriate estimate of the asset's value.
 Some of these judgements can be subjective.
-The Authority's balance sheet includes a significant value of property, plant and equipment.
+The Authority's balance sheet includes a significant value of property, investment property, plant and equipment.
 Small variations in assumptions made can have a significant impact on the assigned value.
-Movements in valuation, however, do not affect council tax levels, but are reflected in changes to the Capital Adjustment Account or Revaluation Reserve, as appropriate.
+Movements in valuation, however, do not affect Council tax levels, but are reflected in changes to the Capital Adjustment Account or Revaluation Reserve, as appropriate.
+The outbreak of Covid-19 has impacted global financial markets and therefore our valuers have advised that less weight can be applied to previous market evidence to inform opinions of value.
+Valuations have therefore been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global.
+Consequently, less certainty - and a higher degree of caution - should be attached to the valuation than would normally be the case.
 Property, Plant and Equipment The useful economic lives of assets are re-assessed whenever the assets are revalued.
 This is then used to calculate the annual depreciation charge.
 It is very difficult to assess accurately the life of many buildings, and assumptions will often be made in setting a useful economic life.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
 Similarly, if the life of assets is increased by a revaluation, depreciation will reduce but the carrying amount of the asset will increase.
-Although depreciation itself does not affect council tax levels (as it is a notional charge), there is a capital cost to the council if a building has to be replaced early, or a capital saving if a building lasts longer than expected.
+Although depreciation itself does not affect Council tax levels (as it is a notional charge), there is a capital cost to the Council if a building has to be replaced early, or a capital saving if a building lasts longer than expected.